EddieLeach/cloud_vm_linux_projects/README.md

 ## 📁 Virtualization and Linux Projects

-A collection of beginner AWS and Linux projects completed during my cloud bootcamp training.
+A collection of AWS and Linux projects completed during my cloud bootcamp training.

 - IAM + EC2 + S3 Project: Role-based AWS environment setup using groups
 - Virtualization Comparison: Roles of SaaS, PaaS, and IaaS